* This is the Professional Version. *

 Some communication cannot remain confidential.
 Health care practitioners are sometimes required by law to disclose certain information, usually because the condition may present a danger to other people.
 For example, certain infectious diseases (eg, HIV, syphilis, TB) must be reported to state or local public health agencies.
 Signs of child and, in many states, adult or elder abuse or neglect, typically must be reported to protective services.
 Conditions that might seriously impair a patient’s ability to drive, such as dementia or recent seizures, must be reported to the Department of Motor Vehicles in some states.

 Patients may file complaints about compliance with these privacy practices.
 Complaints can be made directly to the health care practitioner or to the Office for Civil Rights in the US Department of Health and Human Services.
 Patients do not have a right to file a private lawsuit under HIPAA.
-There are civil and criminal penalties for misuse of personal health information; however, such penalties should not worry health care practitioners who, in good faith, make reasonable attempts to comply.
+There are civil and criminal penalties for improper disclosure of personal health information.
+The soundest course for health care practitioners is to be well informed of HIPAA, to act in good faith, and make reasonable attempts to comply.